-7.1.1 The following targets and standards are utilised: -
+- 7.1.1 The following targets and standards are utilised: - - To operate a food hygiene interventions system whereby all food premises (100%) within the Borough and in accordance with the Food Safety Code of Practice receive timely interventions in the form of inspections, audits or a process of alternative enforcement in order to bring about compliance with all applicable food hygiene related statute.

-- To operate a food hygiene interventions system whereby all food premises (100%) within the Borough and in accordance with the Food Safety Code of Practice receive timely interventions in the form of inspections, audits or a process of alternative enforcement in order to bring about compliance with all applicable food hygiene related statute. - That all new food businesses will be visited and assigned an inspection rating within 28 days of becoming registered with the authority (receipt of the registration form). - To take informal or statutory action including prosecution to secure effective and speedy compliance with legislation having regard to official Codes of practice, Local Government Regulation Guidance and Borough Health, Safety and Localism Enforcement and Prosecution Policy. - Officer responses to food related complaints and FSA's Food Alerts will be according to the initial professional assessment of urgency based upon the information available, but in any event not longer than 5 working days. - To attend the Essex Food Liaison Group and to liaise with other District Councils, Essex County Council, Public Analysts and the Public Health Laboratory Service as required by the official Code of Practice. - To record cases of notifiable disease and maintain weekly reports to ensure that statistical returns to authorised external agencies are produced as required. - To respond promptly as an overriding priority to the notification of communicable diseases especially where the source could be food borne and to take action to control their spread.
-Officers' response to communicable disease notification should be according to the initial professional assessment of urgency based upon the information available, and in any event not longer than 5 working days. - To implement a bacteriological food sampling of 110 programmed samples, in addition to any samples required following an inspection.
-At least 10% of routine samples will be imported food. - To implement chemical and bacteriological water sampling for private well water supplies as required.
+- That all new food businesses will be visited and assigned an inspection rating within 28 days of becoming registered with the authority (receipt of the registration form). - To take informal or statutory action including prosecution to secure effective and speedy compliance with legislation having regard to official Codes of practice, Local Government Regulation Guidance and the Environmental Health Enforcement Policy. - Officer responses to food related complaints and FSA's Food Alerts will be according to the initial professional assessment of urgency based upon the information available, but in any event not longer than 5 working days. - To attend the Essex Food Liaison Group and to liaise with other District Councils, Essex County Council, Public Analysts and the Public Health Laboratory Service as required by the official Code of Practice. - To record cases of notifiable disease and maintain weekly reports to ensure that statistical returns to authorised external agencies are produced as required. - To respond promptly as an overriding priority to the notification of communicable diseases especially where the source could be food borne and to take action to control their spread.
+Officers' response to communicable disease notification should be according to the initial professional assessment of urgency based upon the information available, and in any event not longer than 5 working days. - To implement a bacteriological food sampling of 110 programmed samples, in addition to any samples required following an inspection. - To implement chemical and bacteriological water sampling for private water supplies as required.